jonathancross/jc-docs/Secure PGP keys and Yubikey NEO.md

   * In my case, I tried to get the device to work using offline Xubuntu, Tails, etc, but was not successful.
   * Instead, I created the master key, then put that into a TrueCrypt container.
 Then did the same with a separate container for subkeys.
 I then moved the subkey container to a computer with internet connection turned off, opened it and wrote the subkeys onto the Yubikey device.
 I believe the computer was free of malware, but annot be certain.
 The master key is only used on an air-gapped computer, so it is safe and can be used to revoke subkeys if needed.

+#### Creating stubs on a new computer

+1. Import public key.
+2. Run `sudo gpg2 -–card-status`
+3. May need to change owner of secure keyring to yourself if it was just created:

+        sudo chown $USER ~/.gnupg/secring.gpg
+4. Check your work by running `gpg --list-secret-keys`.
+If you see `ssb>` for the subkeys, then all is good.

+##### Permissions problems
+Symptom: `gpg -–card-status` works as root, but not as an unpriviledged user.

+    $ gpg --card-status
+    gpg: selecting openpgp failed: unknown command
+    gpg: OpenPGP card not available: general error

+Instead, use sudo:

+    $ sudo gpg --card-status

 #### Web Of Trust
 Signing keys: